Change is hard. Everyone knows this.

 But that’s why we’re here.

-So we’re going to give you some pointers on how to gracefully handle this transition phase so you can keep chugging along with your Quarter Life Crisis towards that light at beginning of adulthood.
+So we’re going to give you some pointers on how to gracefully handle this transition phase so you can keep chugging along with your fabulous life.

 There is a major chance that you are panicking right about now.

 You thought your life would be SO much better once you cut ties with whatever was holding you back, but now you just feel empty.
 Lost.
 Scared.
 Disappointed.
 Insecure.
 Eeeek.

 No. Just, no. No no no.